dxw/contracts/agreements/employment.md

         3. follow dxw's policies, as published and varied from time to time;

 19. ### Disciplinary and grievance procedures
-    1. Details of dxw's discplinary and grievance procedures are published in the Staff Handbook.
+    1. Details of dxw's discplinary and grievance procedures are published in the Playbook.

-20. ### Staff Handbook
+20. ### Playbook
-    1. Further rules concerning your employment with us are contained in the Staff Handbook.
-Unless otherwise indicated, the contents of the Staff Handbook form a part of your contract of employment.
-It is your duty as an employee to familiarise yourself with the contents of the Staff Handbook.
+    1. Further rules concerning your employment with us are contained in the _Working at dxw_ section of the Playbook, which forms a part of your contract of employment.
-    2. The contents of the Staff Handbook will be varied by us from time to time.
-We will give you advance notice of any change by email.
-Any variations to the Staff Handbook will be incorporated into your contract of employment from the date on which they are notified to you.
+    2. The _Working at dxw_ section of the Playbook will be varied by us from time to time.
+We will give you notice of any such changes, which will be incorporated into your contract of employment from the date on which they are notified to you.

 <small>Version: 12th October 2016</small>